The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Here’s the replicable system for building an exit-ready business without exiting.

-The core insight: Exit-ready ≠ planning to sell.
-Exit-ready = optionality.
-You can sell, take time off, scale without a founder bottleneck, or keep running forever—your choice.
+Exit-ready doesn’t mean you’re planning to sell—it means optionality.
+You can sell, take real time off, scale without a founder bottleneck, or keep running forever on your terms.

 Layer 1: Client Relationship Transfer